Efficient Discovery of Actual Causality in Stochastic Systems: Introduction

 Our main contribution in this paper is as follows.
 We begin with the premise that the behavior of the system under scrutiny is given as input by an acyclic discrete-time Markov chain (DTMC).
-Such a DTMC can be identified by an off-the-shelf technique (e.g.,~\cite{pw16}).
-Our high-level goal is to design algorithms that identify the \causeclr{probabilistic actual cause} of an \effectclr{effect} in a DTMC.
-More specifically, we aim to design algorithms that take as input (1) a DTMC $\dtmc$, and (2) a state predicate \effectclr{$\varphi^e$} representing the effect, and generate as output a state predicate \causeclr{$\varphi^c$} that is the probabilistic actual cause of \effectclr{$\varphi^e$} in $\dtmc$.
+Acyclic DTMCs reflect causal models in Halpern and Pearl's definition of actual causality, which does not permit cycles.
+For instance, it is not admissible for event A to cause event B while event B causes event A. Fenton-Glynn's causal model is derived from Bayesian networks, so the relationships between individual endogenous variables (whose values are ultimately determined by the exogenous variables) can be made explicitly probabilistic.
+At the level of structural equations, noise and stochasticity are captured by exogenous variables.
+For example, suppose we want to model a setting where event $A$ produces outcome $B$ with probability $0.5$, that is, $P(B \mid A) = 0.5$.
+We can write the structural equation for $B$ as $B = A \land \mathcal{U}$, where $\mathcal{U}$ is an exogenous variable.
+By setting $P(\mathcal{U}) = 0.5 = P(B \mid A)$, we capture the noise or stochasticity in this situation.
+Our high-level goal is to design algorithms that identify the probabilistic actual cause of an effect in a DTMC.
+More specifically, we aim to design algorithms that take as input (1) a DTMC $\dtmc$, and (2) a state predicate $\varphi^e$ representing the effect, and synthesize as output a state predicate $\varphi^c$ that is the probabilistic actual cause of $\varphi^e$ in $\dtmc$.
 We propose two techniques:

+\begin{enumerate} \item Our first algorithm is based on solving an SMT instance that encodes $\dtmc$, \effectclr{$\varphi^e$}, and the constraints for PAC.
+We also encode \causeclr{$\varphi^c$} as an uninterpreted function $f$ and, hence, the SMT instance is satisfiable if and only if the witness interpretation of $f$ is the actual probabilistic cause of \effectclr{$\varphi^e$} (soundness and completeness).

+\item Since SMT solving does not always scale to handle large models, we also develop a technique based on \emph{abstraction-refinement}.
+In this approach, the model is first abstracted using a set of predicates.
+If a cause is found using SMT solving on the abstract model, it is indeed an actual cause.
+Otherwise, we refine the model to a less coarse abstraction, and the process is repeated.
+This iterative refinement continues until a valid cause is discovered. \end{enumerate}

-We demonstrate the effectiveness of our approach through three case studies in the context of CPS in the presence of uncertainty to identify the probabilistic actual causes of safety violations in (1) the Mountain Car problem~\cite{openaigym}, (2) the Lunar Lander benchmark~\cite{openaigym}, and (3) an MPC controller for an F-16 autopilot simulator~\cite{ARCH18:Verification_Challenges_in_F_16}.
-Our experiments demonstrate that the abstraction-refinement technique outperforms SMT solving on the concrete model by 70\% on average.
+We demonstrate the effectiveness of our approach through three case studies in the context of CPS with \vmcai{stochastic behavior} to identify the probabilistic actual causes of safety violations in (1) the Mountain Car problem~\cite{openaigym}, (2) the Lunar Lander benchmark~\cite{openaigym}, and (3) an MPC controller for an F-16 autopilot simulator~\cite{ARCH18:Verification_Challenges_in_F_16}.

 \paragraph{Organization.} The rest of the paper is organized as follows. \Cref{sec:pre} presents the preliminary concepts while \Cref{sec:pac} formalizes the notion of PAC.
 The formal statement of our problem is introduced in~\Cref{sec:problem}.
 Our SMT-based solution and abstraction-refinement algorithm are presented in~\Cref{sec:smt,sec:abs-ref}, respectively.
 We evaluate our algorithms in~\Cref{sec:exp}.
 Related work is discussed in~\Cref{sec:related} and we conclude in~\Cref{sec:concl}.
 All proofs appear in the appendix.